 - Beach Ball Bounce, how long can you keep the ball in the air

-- Soccer, tossing a large rubber ball (little hands need a bigger surface to catch) or kicking a ball back and forth
+- Soccer, tossing a large rubber ball, or kicking a ball back and forth

 - Chasing Bubbles, using different parts of your body to pop them